 Last week, we unveiled our Case Study House, giving you a little taste of what we’ve been up to.
-The existing house was successfully demolished, the site cleared and excavated in a few short days.
-Here’s a quick hit at some key lessons we learned on the CSH construction site.
+The existing house was successfully demolished, the site cleared and excavated over the last week.
+Here’s a quick hit at some key observations we gained on the CSH construction site.

 1. There’s no such thing as the perfect lot.

 A new single-family residence built on an affordable site in the city.
 Sounds impossible?
 Well, we’ve found that it’s possible, but it comes with some expected (and unexpected) baggage.
 As with any piece of property, the usual suspects show up: setbacks, existing trees, possibly a utility easement.
 Throw in a 130 ft access easement, and then add a wetland setback, a riparian corridor boundary, and a steep slope setback on top of that.
-Put them all together and we’ve basically been handed the footprint of the house, coming in just shy of 1,200 sf.
+Put them all together, overlay and analyze them, and you can find just the right amount of building footprint, coming in just shy of 1,200 sf.

 2. This old house.

 In our case, the existing house is just a bit over 60 years old, has been sitting unoccupied for at least a couple years, and neglected for longer than that.
 So we were bound to uncover some treasures and other time capsule-esque surprises.
 A mini-junkyard?
 Check.
 Animal squatters?
 Check.
 Folklore involving a reclusive bluegrass singer of prior fame?
 Check.
 Ghosts?
 Nope, maybe next time.
 In short, you never know what you’re going to find on site, but it is likely not going to be gold bars.
 Be prepared for anything.

 3. Leave it better than you found it.

 Aside from clearing out the rusty relics and shooing away the squatters, there were issues with the existing structure’s relationship to the site that, with the construction of the CSH, are being improved upon or eliminated.
-The house was precariously perched on a bluff, at the cusp of a steep 40% slope.
+The previous structure was precariously perched on a bluff, at the cusp of a steep 40% slope.
 At some point, an appendage was added on the south end which, from what we could tell, was questionably constructed to cantilever over the slope.
-The placement of the original house on the site was also creating drainage issues, and half the house was hanging out in a now-enforced steep slope setback.
-Locating the new structure the required distance from the slope would improve site conditions considerably, and during construction, fencing off the sloped portion would prevent further damage from occurring, ensuring that the future home would enjoy the re-vegetated slope.
+The placement of the original house on the site had many issues, and half the house was hanging out in a now-enforced steep slope setback.
+Locating the new structure the required distance from the slope mitigated these site conditions considerably, and during construction, fencing off the sloped portion would prevent further damage from occurring, ensuring that the future home would enjoy the re-vegetated slope.

 4. Gravity doesn’t always win.

-The current state of drainage affairs has storm water draining off the steep slope that covers the south half of the property.
-Unfortunately coupled with the inopportune placement of the (now demolished) house on site, the drainage issues that resulted would now need to be rectified with construction of the new house.
 Guided by logic, the relocation of the new structure on the property to clear the steep slope buffer and create a natural drainage course to find it’s safe way to Thornton Creek below, well, that logic didn’t fall in line with the city bureaucracy.
 Instead, we’re required to dig a new connection to the City’s storm water drainage system at the street.
 Yes, the street that’s located up the 130′ access easement.
 Intuition, and gravity, don’t always win, but ultimately, we have a fine solution for our storm water.

 5. Not all trees can be hugged.